 - Sweeten to taste!
 I prefer using a pinch of pure stevia, but if you like it very sweet I would use Super Sweet or Gentle Sweet instead.

 - If you have it, add a little maple extract.
 Delicious!
 But totally optional.

 - You can easily make your own pumpkin purée if you don’t want to use canned, and it works beautifully in this recipe.

 View the printable recipe here:

-- 1/2 cup canned pure pumpkin (NOT pumpkin pie filling!)
+- 1/2 cup canned pumpkin (NOT pumpkin pie filling!)

 - 1/2 teaspoon pumpkin spice

-- sweetener or choice (I used a few pinches of pure stevia, but you can also use a few teaspoons of a sweetener blend)
+- sweetener of choice (I used a few pinches of pure stevia, but you can also use a few teaspoons of a sweetener blend)